 Using the MESO strategy is more likely to get you the result you want — a sale.

-Maybe your client is giving some push back, because they heard about a plan that their buddy Joe has and it works great for him, but as an expert in your field, you know there are plans that are a better fit.
+Maybe your client is giving some push back, because they heard about a plan that their buddy Joe has and it works great for him, but as a knowledgeable professional in your field, you know there are plans that are a better fit.
 That’s where the trust from earlier comes into play.
 By being open and laying out all the information your client needs to make an educated choice, you appear more trustworthy in their eyes.
 There’s no hidden agenda; they should know your goal is to find them coverage that works for them.

 4. Agree & Implement